alkem-io/website/content/en/post/2024-11-trumanitarian-ep-92/index.md

 A significant milestone for Alkemio was its adoption of [Steward Ownership](https://purpose-economy.org/en/whats-steward-ownership/).
 This commitment assures that Alkemio’s purpose remains central: the venture cannot be sold, and profit serves purpose.
 This diverges starkly from the prevailing model of digital platforms, where shareholder profits often take precedence over societal interests.

 Additionally, Alkemio’s Open Source commitment guarantees the freedom for users to run their own version of the platform, if they so choose.
-While Alkemio hopes to sustain its vision through a commercially hosted service, the open-source promise means users can build and maintain their own version of Alkemio.
+While Alkemio hopes to sustain its vision through a commercially hosted service, the open-source promise means that users always have the alternative of self-hosting.

 The vision is for Alkemio to be a seed for a larger collaboration, creating a digital foundation with public interests at the core.